 To exemplify this, I took the set of 1,172 significant genes (p<0.05 and Log2FC>|0.6|) from a public dataset (GSE47363) and ran it through a simple enrichment analysis.
 In the first experiment, I used the set of genes that were measured as the background, about 20,000 genes.
 Then I ran the exact same set of DE genes, but this time I used “NCBI genes” as provided by another popular web-based pathway analysis application as the background (about 30,000 genes).
 See Figure 1 below.

 Figure 1: Comparing the same set of DEGs, but with different backgrounds.
 On the left, we use the set of genes that were measured (20k).
 On the right we use 30k genes from NCBI as the background.
 Notice the dramatic difference in the number of significant pathways and the p-Values.

 To summarize, using the proper background set of genes or proteins can have a dramatic effect on the number of significant results and the number of false positives.
 You have to use the entire set of genes that were measured as the appropriate background when analyzing your data.
 Nothing more, nothing less!
 This is not a recommendation, nor an advice.
-This is a must in order to ensure the scientific validity of your findings.
-This is why in iPathwayGuide, we ask you to submit your entire list of genes.
-If you ever use an application that only requires you to submit the significant genes, ask yourself, “What is the background being considered?”
+This is a must, in order to ensure the scientific validity of your findings.
+This is why in iPathwayGuide, we ask you to either submit your entire list of genes or explicitly specify the background.
+If you ever use an application that only requires you to submit the significant genes, ask yourself, “Who was in the room when the winners were picked?”